GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

 ## Task 3: Test the Bot from the Emulator

-1. Run the app from a console (`node app.js`) and open two instances of the emulator.
+1. Run the app from a console (`nodemon app.js`) and open two instances of the emulator.
 Type the bot URL as usual (`http://localhost:3978/api/messages`) in both.

 1. In one emulator type `I need to reset my password, this is urgent` to create a new ticket and confirm the submission.
 When the bot asks for feedback, type `it was useless and time wasting`.
 You should see a new prompt asking you if you want to talk with an agent.